Introduction to Penetration Testing and Ethical Hacking [2024]

 Ethical Hacking

-Penetration testing, often known as ethical hacking, is utilized in a number of real-world situations to enhance cybersecurity.
+Penetration testing, often known as ethical hacking, is utilized in several real-world situations to enhance cybersecurity.
 Here are 5 examples:

 1. Corporate Security,